HPetersen2/Minecraft-Server/README.md

    > [!IMPORTANT]
    > The file must be named exactly `server.jar` (not `Server.jar` or any other name).
    > After downloading, rename the file to `server.jar` and place it in the repository root.
-   > The downloaded file typically has a version-specific name like `minecraft_server.1.21.10.jar`, which you need to change to `server.jar`.
+   > The downloaded file typically has a version-specific name like `minecraft_server.1.21.10.jar`, which you need to change to `server.> jar`.

 2. **Configure environment variables**
    ```bash